nicpenning/Elasti-daddy/Blog Posts/Blog Post #6. Testing the integration with the dataset.md

 ![image](https://github.com/nicpenning/Elasti-daddy/assets/5582679/b69aa92c-9947-4d94-ac9b-cba9ac32af37)

 This will correct the health of the agent, however, I had an oversight on the relative path that I had selected for our `Feed Me.csv`.
-It is worth mentioned that the Elastic Agent runs as a root or system user, so that relative path will not work for us.
+It is worth mentioning that the Elastic Agent runs as a root or system user, so that relative path will not work for us.
 So instead, we will put in the full path for the file we wish to ingest:

 ```